Invariant Reduction for Partial Differential Equations. II: The General Framework: Computational algorithms for evolution systems

 \section{Computational algorithms for evolution systems}

 In some cases, the reduction of symmetry-invariant structures can be described algorithmically.
-Below, we provide two reduction algorithms: for conservation laws of arbitrary systems of evolution equations, and for presymplectic structures of $1+1$ systems of evolution equations.
+Below we provide two reduction algorithms: one for conservation laws of arbitrary systems of evolution equations, and one for presymplectic structures of $(1+1)$-dimensional systems of evolution equations.

-Let us consider a system of evolution equations $F = 0$, where $P(\pi) = \varkappa(\pi)$, $t$ denotes $x^n$,
+Let us consider a system of evolution equations $F = 0$, where $P(\pi) = \varkappa(\pi)$, $t$ denotes $x^1$,

 and all functions $f^1$, \ldots, $f^m$ do not depend on $u^j_{t + \alpha}$ for $|\alpha|\geqslant 0$, $1\leqslant j \leqslant m$.
 We treat the variables $u^i_{t + \alpha}$ as external coordinates associated with the corresponding infinite prolongation $\mathcal{E}$.
 Other coordinates on $J^{\infty}(\pi)$ can be treated as local coordinates on the system $\mathcal{E}$.
 Then there is the inclusion of the algebras $\mathcal{F}(\mathcal{E})\subset \mathcal{F}(\pi)$, leading to the inclusion of the modules $\varkappa(\mathcal{E})\subset \varkappa(\pi)$.